-The national average cost to clean an apartment is $130–$160.
-Because apartments may be one-room studios or have five rooms or more, most cleaning companies don’t have set prices but instead charge variable rates based on the particular services required, the square footage of your apartment, and how many bathrooms there are.
+The national average cost to clean an apartment is $90, but costs can range from $60 to $135.
+Because apartments may be one-room studios or have five rooms or more, most cleaning companies don’t have set prices but instead charge variable rates based on the particular services required, the square footage of your apartment and how many bathrooms there are.

 What’s in this cost guide?